gleicon/ebook_cto_field_guide/index.md

 *Data Engineering*: Sometimes data infra, but builds platform and data lakes, model data, automate ETLs and ingestions.
 You will see these teams migrating to support machine learning pipelines and large analytics efforts.

 *Analytics or BI*: Coming from a corporate set and adapting, these are people that can figure out what the data means, build churn and regression models, support high executives on complex decisions by forecasting market or sales.
-A lot of data scientists sit there or start there to move on to specialised roles.
+A lot of data scientists sit there or start there to move on to specialized roles.

 *Data Science*: People of all backgrounds are set to solve hard problems by using data.
 If you find a better description please let me know, I saw it a lot and all of them are different.

 The foundation of a good Data Engineer is a good Engineer.
-The specialisation is on tools and methodologies but overall you should look for good principles.
+The specialization is on tools and methodologies but overall you should look for good principles.
 Data Scientists without a good engineering foundation struggle to deliver.
 Analytics/BI without engineering usually does very well.
 Go figure.

 Data engineering is not Devops.
 There is a migration of Infrastructure Engineers to Data due to affinity of platform and infrastructure but their mindset is different.
 Managing distributed databases, migrating data, draining and running queues may look as an infrastructure problem but it requires a different set of tools and knowledge.